Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 First Criterion

 Jerald C. Brauer was Dean of the Divinity School from 1955 to 1970.
-Dean Brauer was responsible for a number of important developments during his tenure including the launch of the school’s Criterion publication in 1963.
+Dean Brauer was responsible for a number of important developments during his tenure, including the launch of the school’s internal publication Criterion in 1963.

 WATCH VIDEO